MyMel2001/NodeBench/BENCH.md

 ### Prompt

 ```
 Create a fancy "Hello, World!", replacing "Hello" with your LLM name (example: for ChatGPT it would be "Hello, ChatGPT!")
-Make it in plain HTML/CSS/JS, no external librares or utilities,
+Make it in plain HTML/CSS/JS, no external librares or utilities.
+Make it a single HTML file.
 ```

 ### Pass Criteria

 Make a good looking "Hello World" in HTML/CSS/JS without external tooling, replacing "Hello" with their model name.
+Single HTML file.

 ### Fail conditions